csgo market crash

 “observed asset price = fundamental value + rational bubble (speculative value)”

-The most interesting part to me is how people generate expectations.
+The most interesting part of economics is how people generate expectations.
 A price is a price because you have information to believe the price is such.
-The information can even be another person’s price signal, but other contextual factors that contribute to the future expectation of the price, like Mercury being in retrograde.
+The information can be another person’s price signal, external factors, or even Mercury being in retrograde.

-The number itself is not too different than and can be interpreted similarly to the 1-5 scale you get after an experience, instead the monetary scale goes from 0-inf.
+The number itself is not too different than the 1-5 scale you get after buying food from a delivery app.
+The only difference is how the monetary scale goes from 0-inf.

-Economists are very good at theorizing about prices in the abstract.
-They define what prices should be, what equilibria are at, how prices can move deterministically, how you can think about price movements and so on.
-EVs are a summation of beliefs, and prices are variables.
+Economists are good at theorizing about prices in the abstract.
+They define what prices should be, what equilibria are at, how prices should move, and how you can understand price changes.

-But the instantiation of the price variable to a certain number is ultimately the most important question.
-Instantiation is the interesting question to ask for me.
-How much is this painting worth and why?
+They haven’t settled on how to instantiate the price, “prima facie”.
+How value is priced is ultimately the most important question.
+How much is this painting worth X and why?
 How much is this company worth and why?
-How much is this apple worth, and why?
-And answering the question of why isn’t some abstract deduction, it’s simply stating evidence or an explanation.
+Answers to the question of why isn’t abstract deduction.
+It’s simply stating the price.

 example price formulas

-I think most prices combine “fundamental” and “speculative” value or aspects in the price.
-Again, there is the problem of instantiating the value, i.e., what should profit margins be at?3 What is a decent caloric ratio?4.
+Most prices combine “fundamental” and “speculative” value or aspects in the price.
+Again, there is the problem of instantiating the value, i.e., what should profit margins be at?
+What is a decent caloric ratio?.

 1. AMD having a P/E ratio of 130.